Close ILTakeCare Suggestion

 • 3 min read

-Coriander seeds, commonly used in cooking and traditional medicine, come from the coriander plant (Coriandrum sativum).
+Coriander seeds, commonly used in cooking and traditional medicines, come from the coriander plant (Coriandrum sativum).
 These tiny seeds are known for their distinct aroma and flavour.
-They are also believed to offer several health benefits, such as helping improve digestion, manage blood sugar, and support heart health.
+They also offer several health benefits, including helping to improve digestion, manage blood sugar levels and support heart health.

-However, like any natural remedy or food, coriander seeds can have side effects if consumed in large quantities or if someone is allergic to them.
+However, coriander seeds can have side effects if consumed in large quantities or if someone is allergic to them.
 Read on to understand the potential side effects of coriander seeds that you should be aware of.

 What are the side effects of coriander seeds?